mhassan-mustafa/E-Library-system-using-Django/README.md

 - **urls.py**: Defines URL patterns for routing requests to views.
 - **templates/**: Contains HTML templates for rendering views.
 - **static/**: Holds static assets like CSS, JavaScript, and images.
-- **README.md**: Documentation file providing an overview, features, usage instructions, and file structure.
+- **README.md**: Documentation file providing an overview, features, usage instructions.
 - **requirements.txt**: List of dependencies required for the project.